 Integrating the left and right hemispheres

-It is interesting to discover that I have been using whole brain thinking without realising it.
-During my school-days, I played table tennis and I swam at state championships.
+It is interesting to discover that I have been using whole brain thinking without realizing it.
+During my school days, I played table tennis and swam at state championships.
 In both sports, I trained my left hand a bit more than my dominant right hand.
 I believed my overall performance playing table tennis and swimming improved.

 For those of you who are in business and management, It is critical that you have the ability to see new directions and perspectives.
 Unfortunately, when you are in business meetings, you tend to attack the same old problems with the same old solutions leading to the same old unsatisfactory results.